Sanuki Udon (讃岐うどん)

 One was the “Kobo Daishi Kukai” theory wherein a priest of the Shingon sect, Kukai, traveled to Tang for a study abroad monk mission.
 He then learned the wheat cultivation method and the technique of making udon noodles there and spread this to the people of his hometown.
 He brought back a boiling kneaded wheat flour called “Konton” that everyone is eating in Tang.
 The name “Konton” becomes “kenton”, and because it is boiled and eaten while hot, it becomes “onton”, which in turn becomes “unton” and the current “udon”.

-The last theory was about the “Dango soup” theory.
-This theory began with the spread of stone mills during the Muromachi period and it was presumed that the noodles at that time were shaped like crushed dumplings because in the middle of the Muromachi period, the stone mills became popular among the common people, and the eating habits of the general public changed drastically.
-Anyone can grind wheat flour, and “dango” will spread among the common people as a preserved food.
-This causes to become popular in various places in the form of “Dango soup” that gives a feeling of fullness other than rice.
+The last theory concerns the “Dango soup” theory.
+This theory began with the spread of stone mills during the Muromachi period, and historians presumed that the noodles at that time had shapes like crushed dumplings because in the middle of the Muromachi period, stone mills became popular among the common people, and the eating habits of the general public changed drastically.
+Anyone could grind wheat flour, and “dango” spread among the common people as a preserved food.
+This caused it to become popular in various places in the form of “Dango soup” that gave a feeling of fullness other than rice.

-It had evolved from the shape of dumplings into udon noodles, which are made into the current noodles that are easier to eat, such as making them easier to eat by chopping them and then spreading them thinly with your hands or fingers.
-However, both of the theories we have here have not yet been confirmed and so, the history of Sanuki Udon remains a mystery at the present day.
+It evolved from the shape of dumplings into udon noodles, which people made into the current noodles that are easier to eat, such as making them easier to eat by chopping them and then spreading them thinly with their hands or fingers.
+However, researchers have not yet confirmed both of the theories we have here, and so, the history of Sanuki Udon remains a mystery at the present day.

 HOW IS SANUKI UDON MADE?